CleverBytes/PHP-FFMpeg/ORIGINAL_ALCHEMY_README.md

 [symfony/process](https://github.com/symfony/Process) ?*.

 Here is a simple answer :
+furnished to do so, subject to the following conditions:
  - If you use `exec`, `passthru`, `system`, `proc_open` or any low level process handling in PHP, you should have a look to [symfony/process](https://github.com/symfony/Process) component that will provide an OO portable, testable and secure interface to